peanut butter fudge

 Peanut Butter Fudge

-With only 4 ingredients, this vegan fudge is a great alternative if you are looking for something which is less processed, but still tastes like an indulgent treat.
+With only 4 ingredients, this peanut butter fudge is a great alternative if you are looking for something which is less processed, but still tastes like an indulgent treat.
 It also contains 8g of protein per mini bar.

 prep time10 minutes